mukesh0327/calculator-repo/README.md

 This is Basic Calculator web app using with HTML, CSS and JAVASCRIPT.
-To perform basic calculation.
+To perform basic mathematical calculation.
-And I am mukesh.
-Hare i am for creaeting calculator.
+Hare i am for creating calculator.